rigel314/ttysys/README.md

 ##Build:
 	> make all
 A simple `make all` should suffice.
-If you get errors using my make file, see the Questions/Bugs section below.
+If you get errors using my makefile, see the Questions/Bugs section below.

 ##Installation:
 	> make install